[vc_row][vc_column][vc_column_text]

 Firstly, the orientation of the master's degree in tourism management and planning.
 This is because professionals and managers of tourism companies require knowledge of the destination in which these companies are located, but also because professionals oriented to destination planning must know the internal dynamics of tourism companies.
 This is a case in which knowledge of the business environment (the tourist destination) is essential for the appropriate strategic options of companies.
 Secondly, the importance of the island reality, which requires considering the spatial and destination dimension in a specific way, with problems that do not occur in continental spaces.
 And thirdly, the necessary emphasis on the strategic approach of companies and destinations in the reconversion and modernization of a space historically focused on the sun and beaches product.

-Based on these premises, the organisation of the degree is as follows.
-A subject composed of the compulsory subjects that are developed mainly in the first four-month period.
-And that attend, on the one hand, to the business dimension of tourism in an advanced way, with subjects such as tourism business planning and tourism business management.
-Although, on the other hand, it also focuses on the study of the aspects of tourism linked to the destination as an object of academic attention, a space (physical, political-administrative, social) in which business activity is inserted.
-With subjects such as tourist markets and planning of island destinations.
-In an area such as the Canary Archipelago, special attention has been paid to this island dimension, and to the particularities of the planning of these spaces.
-Thirdly, within this subject of compulsory subjects, tourist products are also required that attend to the diverse results of the development of tourist business activity in a given environment.
-And the impacts of tourism, as another of the results of the development of the activity, and which in mature destinations is unavoidable to attend.
-This subject is new, in comparison with the previous study plan, and allows to group in a single subject all the impacts of tourism that were previously integrated in other subjects.
-It also brings the novelty of the environmental impacts, so important today.
-The list of compulsory subjects is completed by languages, essential in tourism studies, at least in postgraduate studies.
-The following three subjects group together, on the one hand, the optional subjects, on the other hand, the master's thesis, and thirdly, the external internships.
+Based on these premises, the degree is organized as follows.
+The course is composed of compulsory subjects, taught primarily in the first semester.
+These subjects address, on the one hand, the business dimension of tourism in an advanced manner, with subjects such as tourism business planning and tourism business management.
+However, on the other hand, it also focuses on the study of aspects of tourism linked to the destination as an object of academic attention, a space (physical, political-administrative, social) in which business activity is embedded.
+This course includes subjects such as tourism markets and island destination planning.
+In an area such as the Canary Islands, special attention has been paid to this island dimension and to the specifics of planning these spaces.
+Third, this compulsory subject also requires tourism products that address the diverse outcomes of developing tourism business activity in a given environment.
+And the impacts of tourism, as another outcome of the development of the activity, which in mature destinations is unavoidable.
+This subject is new compared to the previous curriculum and allows for the consolidation into a single subject of all the impacts of tourism that were previously integrated into other subjects.
+It also contributes the novelty of environmental impacts, so important today.
+Languages, essential in tourism studies, if not postgraduate, complete the list of compulsory subjects.
+The following three subjects group together the optional subjects, the master's thesis, and the internships.
 As for the optional subjects, there are two.
-They attend to the two central dimensions of this master's degree: company and destination.
-Indeed, the optional subjects are innovative strategies in tourist companies and innovative strategies in tourist destinations.
-The language in which the master's degree will be taught is Spanish; English will be the language in the language subject.
-Although, given that the admission criterion is B1 in English, it is expected that some classes can be taught in that language when there are external guests, professionals or academics.
-On the other hand, in some cases it is possible to carry out the master's thesis in English and the completion of external internships abroad will also be encouraged.
-Therefore, it is expected that the master's thesis and the external internships can be carried out in both Spanish and English.
-For this reason, both subjects are located in the second semester.
-The teaching method will be face-to-face, supported by virtual teaching classrooms, both for each subject and for the coordination of the master's degree as a whole.
-In general, it is considered that the contents of the compulsory and optional subjects fit the profile of a professional who in the tourism sector will have to attend to management and planning functions.
-Functions for which knowledge of business, characteristics of the destination, of tourist products, of tourist markets, and of languages is required.
+They address the two core dimensions of this master's degree: business and destination.
+Indeed, the optional subjects are innovative strategies in tourism companies and innovative strategies in tourism destinations.
+The master's degree will be taught in Spanish; English will be the language for the language course.
+Although the admission criterion for English is a B1 level, it is expected that some classes may be taught in that language when there are external guests, whether professional or academic.
+Furthermore, in some cases, it is possible to complete the master's thesis in English, and internships abroad will also be encouraged.
+Therefore, the master's thesis and internships can be completed in both Spanish and English.
+Therefore, both courses are located in the second semester.
+The teaching method will be face-to-face, supported by virtual classrooms, both for each subject and for the coordination of the master's degree as a whole.
+In general, the content of the compulsory and optional subjects is considered to be appropriate for the profile of a professional who will be responsible for management and planning functions in the tourism sector.
+Functions that require knowledge of business, destination characteristics, tourism products, tourism markets, and languages.